CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Usernames MUST be compared using case-sensitive comparison.
 4. **Time Representation:**
   - Implementations SHOULD use UTC (`Z` suffix) in all `GeneralizedTime` values, including those in X.509 certificates.
-  - When timezone information is absent from a `GeneralizedTime` value in any VeraId structure, implementations MUST interpret it as UTC.
+  - When timezone information is absent from a `GeneralizedTime` value in any DomainAuth structure, implementations MUST interpret it as UTC.
   - Implementations MUST correctly handle and compare `GeneralizedTime` values with different timezone representations.
 5. **Algorithm Support:**
   - Implementations MUST support all mandatory cryptographic algorithms.